-This was a very wet hike from, up the Vinddalen valley to the Trekking Association’s cabin at Skåpet and steep downhill to Flørli on the fjord.
+The Vinddalen hike (12 km) is one of several hikes along the Lysefjord in Norway.
+This time it was a very wet hike up the Vinddalen valley to the Trekking Association’s cabin at Skåpet and steep downhill to Flørli on the fjord.

 This hike of 12 km starts inland at the parking lot at Espeland and follows a river up the valley of Vinddalen.
 I sincerely wish you avoid the very wet soil we had to walk on.
-Small streams had turned into massive rapids in Vinddalen.
+Small streams became massive rapids in Vinddalen.

-From the cabin at Skåpet there is a reasonable flat and easy walk before going steep down to Flørli at the Lysefjord.
+From the cabin at Skåpet there is a reasonably flat and easy walk before the trail descends steep down to Flørli at the Lysefjord.

-In reality this is a quite easy hike in great scenery, and it is well marked with bridges across the river.
+In reality this is a quite easy hike in great scenery, well marked and with with bridges across the river.

 Flørli is now abandoned but was built as a small settlement during the construction of a power plant.
 There are no roads leading to it, and apart from the paths over the mountains the only way to get there is by boat on the Lysefjord.

 Flørli has in recent years become popular for its stairs.
 The 4444 wooden steps lead from sea level 740 metres up.
 This stairway (almost to heaven) is claimed to be the longest wooden stairway in the world, and also among the scariest.